 Money and Need To Knows

-Geek Native pays $0.04 a word on articles 750 words to 1,000 words.
-No additional payment is made for words beyond the 1,000 cap and so writers are encouraged to stay within the limits.
+Geek Native pays $0.12 a word, including tax, on articles 750 words to 1,000 words.
+No additional payment is made for words beyond the 1,000 cap, so writers are encouraged to stay within the limits.
 Sorry to say this fee includes any tax and transfer fees.

-If you wish to contribute photographs or videos then please get in touch to discuss costs.
-As a ballpark we can source 10 unique and themed Comic Con photographs complete with a short write up for each for $75.
+If you wish to contribute photographs or videos, then please get in touch to discuss costs.
+As a ballpark, we can source 10 unique and themed Comic-Con photographs with a short write-up for each for $100.

 We do not want to publish attack pieces at Geek Native.
 This does not mean writers cannot tackle controversial topics – but it does mean they have to do it carefully.
 Geek Native’s editor has the final decision as to whether an article is acceptable or not.

 - No anonymous sources.
-This does not mean you have to name your source in the story but does mean Geek Native staff may need to verify the story before print.
+This does not mean you have to name your source in the story, but it does mean Geek Native staff may need to verify the story before print.

 - Independent sourcing.
 Line up at least two different sources before writing.
 This is often a great way to avoid awkward misunderstandings.

 - Associated Press guidelines.
-These are published published here are useful and please use the GLAAD media reference guide for any article that discusses LGBTQ+ issues.
+These are published here and are helpful; please use the GLAAD media reference guide for any article that discusses LGBTQ+ issues.